EventFlow: Forecasting Temporal Point Processes with Flow Matching: Experiments

 \subsection{Unconditional Generation of Event Sequences}

-Finally, we evaluate our model on an unconditional generation task, where we aim to generate new sequences from the underlying data distribution.
+Finally, we evaluate our model on an unconditional generation task, where we aim to generate new sequences from the underlying data distribution without conditioning on an observed history.
 In Table \ref{tab:mmd_all} we report MMD values for each of the synthetic and real-world datasets.
+MMDs are calculated by sampling 1,000 sequences from each trained model.
+The MMD values in Table \ref{tab:mmd_all} correspond to the mean test set MMD ($\pm$ one standard deviation) across five random seeds.
+See Appendix \ref{appendix:additional_experiments} for results with standard deviations.

-See Appendix \ref{appendix:additional_experiments} for results with standard deviations. \texttt{EventFlow} (mean rank: $\mathbf{1.8}$) exhibits uniformly strong performance, obtaining either the best or second best MMD on 11 of the 13 datasets.
-While IFTPP (mean rank: $\mathbf{2.1}$) performs well on the synthetic datasets, it struggles with the more complex real-world datasets, reflecting its high bias.
+\texttt{EventFlow} (mean rank: $\mathbf{1.8}$) exhibits uniformly strong performance, obtaining either the best or second best MMD on 11 of the 13 datasets.
+This is particularly pronounced on the real-world datasets, where we obtain the lowest MMD on 5 of the 7 datasets.

+Notably, IFTPP (mean rank: $\mathbf{2.1}$) is one of the strongest methods on the synthetic data, but is relatively weak on the real-world data.
+We believe that this can be understood in terms of model flexibility.
+IFTPP uses a simple parametric form (a mixture of log-normals) to parametrize the subsequent event time distribution (see Section~\ref{sec:background}).
+This provides a strong inductive bias and allows it to fit simple synthetic distributions very effectively, but limits its capability to model more realistic data sets.
+EventFlow, in contrast, makes no parametric assumptions, offering greater flexibility.
+As a result, it may not outperform simple parametric models on very simple synthetic datasets, but this flexibility is precisely what enables strong performance on complex real-world data, which we consider the more meaningful benchmark.

 The Add-and-Thin method (mean rank: $\mathbf{2.4}$) is often similarly strong, but struggles on the SC dataset.
 While the NHP (mean rank: $\mathbf{3.7}$) can obtain good fits, this appears to be dataset dependent, with weak results on the NSR, SC, and Reddit-S datasets.
 The diffusion baseline (mean rank: $\mathbf{4.8}$) is our weakest baseline, which is perhaps unsurprising as this model can only be trained to maximize the likelihood of a subsequent event and not the overall sequence likelihood.